What is ADO.NET?

 6. DataTable

-Represents a single table of data within a DataSet
+Represents a single table of data within a DataSet.

 Example: Retrieving Data Using ADO.NET

 Let’s look at a practical example to understand how ADO.NET works.
-We’ll connect to a SQL Server database, retrieve data from a Customers
+We’ll connect to a SQL Server database, retrieve data from a Customers table, and display it in the console.

 Step 1: Set Up the Connection